An energy-based model approach to rare event probability estimation: Discussion

 This paper presents a novel energy-based model (EBM) approach for estimating probabilities of rare events that is applicable not only for conventional rare event estimation but also in inversion settings.
 The approach centers on representing the distribution of the quantity of interest as an energy density function.
 The estimation of the related free energy is achieved by optimizing a bias potential, aligning it with a predefined distribution $p_{\textup{ref}}(r)$ that has most mass on the region of interest.\\

 When parameterizing the bias potential $V_{\psi}(r)$, it is crucial to allow for an appropriate amount of flexibility.
 We recommend to compare results obtained by a chosen parameterization with those obtained with a more flexible parameterization.
 An alternative approach is to use a non-parametric form for the bias potential $V(r)$.
 Depending on the test case and the computational budget, we illustrate the effectiveness of the non-parametric bias potential in alleviating bias issues and reducing computational needs (Fig. \ref{EBM_fig:EBM_p}).
 However, the non-parametric approach relies heavily on the quality of the kernel density estimate used during the optimization.
 In cases where computational resources are limited, and when dealing with correlated samples, it is possible to obtain bias potentials that exhibit fine-scale fluctuations resulting from individual optimization steps (Fig. \ref{EBM_fig:EBM_load2}).
 A parameterization, on the other hand, does not face this problem as it can be chosen such that it enforces a smooth bias potential (Fig. \ref{EBM_fig:EBM_load1}).
-However, when opting for a parameterization, we face the critical decision of choosing the appropriate form, which can significantly impact the final outcomes.
+However, in selecting a parameterization, we confront the task of determining the appropriate form, a choice that can substantially influence the results.
 When manually fine-tuning the bandwidth of the kernel density estimate within the non-parametric approach, we also retain the capability to shape the potential's form, but this comes at the cost of introducing additional configuration choices. \\